Barred grass snake: Description

-The barred grass snake has a dark grey-green upper body with characteristic black barring along the flanks.
-The underparts are pale.
-It has a distinctive yellow and black collar around the neck, a feature it shares with the grass snake.
-It can grow to a length of over a metre.
+The barred grass snake has a dark grey-green upper body with distinctive black markings in the form of bars running along its sides.
+Its underside is pale.
+Like the grass snake, it has a distinctive yellow and black collar around its neck.
+It can grow to over a metre in length.

 Distribution

 The species is found in Great Britain as far north as southern Scotland, and in the Netherlands, western Germany, Switzerland, Italy and France.
 The nominate subspecies N. h. helvetica has the widest distribution: from Britain to the Pyrenees and the Rhine region.